louisgarnier/triton-1/README.md

 --> Two upstreams, pointing to https://github.com/Maxime93/triton.git
 If you don't have the upstream: `git add upstream https://github.com/Maxime93/triton.git`

-2. Create a new branch `git checkout -b newFeature`
+2. Create a new branch `git checkout -b newFeature`.
-3.
+3. Code your implementation.
+4. Once done (and tested), push you new branch tou your fork: `git push origin newFeature`
+5. Submit a PR though to the upstream repo (Maxime93/triton) in the github Website.
+6. Once PR is merged do `git fetch upstream master` then `git rebase upstream/master` then `git push origin master`